scientific-python/specs/meta-spec-0000.md

 {{< / highlight >}}

-While it is recommended that you create a new discussion before creating the PR, you can just make up a number when asked to enter the discussion number.
+While it is recommended that you create a new discussion before creating the PR, you can also leave the discussion number blank.
 Before the PR is merged, you will be asked to verify that you've created a new discussion and that the ``discussion`` field is correct.